a-tarasyuk/eslint-plugin-redundant-undefined/README.md

 ## Rule Details

-- Avoid explicitly specifying `undefined` as a type for a parameter which is already optional
+- Avoid explicitly specifying `undefined` as a type for a parameter/property which is already optional

+### Options

-- Require explicitly specifying `undefined` as a type for a parameter which is already optional &mdash; this provides the correct semantics for people who have `exactOptionalPropertyType: true`
+- `followExactOptionalPropertyTypes` - Requires explicitly specifying `undefined` as a type for a parameter which is already optional &mdash; this provides the correct semantics for people who have `exactOptionalPropertyType: true`

 ### Examples